The above compares the regular, non-promotional pricing for DISH and DirecTV.

 DVR service fees and promotions

 DISH charges $7 per month for regular HD-DVR service, or $12 per month for the Hopper HD-DVR service.
-In both cases, HD service is free for 24 months.
+In both cases, HD service is free for life.
 It's as simple as that.

 Directv combines their DVR fee with their HD fee and they call it an "Advanced Receiver Fee."
 DirecTV's charges $25 per month if you order the Genie HD-DVR.
 For the first two years the give you a $10 discount, which they call their free HD service promotion.
 This effectively means that DirecTV charges $15 per month for DVR service.